node-red/node-red.github.io/docs/getting-started/raspberrypi.md

 This script will:

- - remove the pre-packaged version of Node-RED and Node.js if they are present
+ - remove the existing version of Node-RED if present.
- - install the current Node.js LTS release using the [NodeSource](https://github.com/nodesource/distributions/blob/master/README.md).
-If it detects Node.js is already installed from NodeSource, it will ensure it is at least Node 12, but otherwise leave it alone
+ - if it detects Node.js is already installed, it will ensure it is at least v12.
+If less than v12 it will stop and let the user decide whether to stay with Node-RED version 1 - or upgrade Nodejs to a more recent LTS version.
+If nothing is found it will install the current Node.js LTS release using the [NodeSource](https://github.com/nodesource/distributions/blob/master/README.md) package.
- - install the latest version of Node-RED using npm
+ - install the latest version of Node-RED using npm.
- - optionally install a collection of useful Pi-specific nodes
+ - optionally install a collection of useful Pi-specific nodes.
- - setup Node-RED to run as a service and provide a set of commands to work with the service
+ - setup Node-RED to run as a service and provide a set of commands to work with the service.

 <div class="doc-callout">
 <div style="float: left; margin-right: 10px;margin-bottom: 40px;">